Demon69i/Portfolio/replit.md

 ## Overview

 This is a personal portfolio website for Imtiaz Mahmud, a cyber security expert.
 The project is a modern, visually appealing single-page application built with HTML, CSS, JavaScript, and Node.js backend.
-It features a responsive design with smooth animations, 3D effects, modern UI components, and functional email contact form.
+It features a fully responsive design optimized for all devices (PC, Laptop, Tablet, Phones), smooth animations, 3D effects, modern UI components, and functional email contact form.

 ## System Architecture